 So went my first foray into the diet world.
 Before that moment I was like every other prepubescent girl as far as lunch was concerned: bologna or peanut butter sandwich, baggie of Cheetos or potato chips, apple (sometimes), three Oreos, carton o’ milk.
 New lunch for this medium boned, average-sized-girl-who-alarmingly-gained-poundage-without-height-previous-12-months: a half sandwich, dill pickle instead of chips (can you imagine?), one cookie echoing in a baggie, carton o’ milk.
 Though my lunch was now smaller than any third grader's in the western world, I acted cool about it.
 Sure I missed the other two cookies and second half of a sandwich, but I did love pickles, and I still had my milk.
 I wasn't too distressed.
 My mother provided me with less food so I wouldn’t be fat.
 It all made sense to me.

 At the next weigh-in, Mom and the doc were so pleased with the number on the scale, permission was granted to resume eating potato chips and more than one cookie per sitting.
 With my mother’s encouragement (“better to throw food away than overeat!”)
-I managed to stay an acceptable size until I was a junior in high school.
-I had just returned from a week at my grandmother's house in Florida where there was little to do besides tanning, eating, and going to see a movie.
+I managed to stay an acceptable size until I was a junior in high school, after a visit to my grandmother's house in Florida, where there was little to do besides tanning, eating, and going to see a movie.

 When the cab pulls up to my grandmother's building, you see her waving from the balcony, donned in the blue and red housecoat, leaning against the railing, smoking.
 You enter the lobby.
 She goes in to put out her cigarette.
 You take the elevator to the second floor where you are enveloped by wafts of cinnamon-sugar, chocolate, butter, toasted almond, and ash.
 Her short, soft, salt and pepper hair brushes your nose as you hug.
 She’s shrunk since the last time for sure, but no matter.
 Treasures await in her 4 x 4, linoleum-floored kitchen.
 The two feet of counter space are laden with yellow and black Chock Full O’ Nuts coffee cans and Tupperware containers stocked with spritz cookies, mandel bread, sweet rolls and cupcakes, and possibly (in the refrigerator) cream puffs, her Michael Jordan of desserts.
 If you don’t find what you desire (how could you not?) she’ll bake what you do, if you ask her nicely.